Ostoic/dpcpwn/README.md

 ![image](https://user-images.githubusercontent.com/8475295/105087210-280d7000-5a68-11eb-962b-b172cb519438.png)

 We can reasonably guess that the ping_dst parameter is substituted into a shell command of the form "/bin/sh -c ping {ping_dst}", so if we craft our input carefully we can execute any command we like.
-An easy way to do this without knowing exactly what the shell command looks like is to use bash command substitution (see the backticks `).
+An easy way to do this without having to worry about syntax errors is to use bash command substitution $(id) or \`id\`.

 ![image](https://user-images.githubusercontent.com/8475295/105087707-e7622680-5a68-11eb-8614-f7f7977e194c.png)

 # Severity
-Since this exploit is neither difficult nor complex, it is possible this vulnerability has already been exploited in the wild.
+This is exploit not particularly sophisticated, so it is possible this vulnerability has already been exploited in the wild.
 It is also easy to cross-compile for the DPC3848's CPU architecture, so botnet slaves can easily be made for this system.
 Also, since the web server is running as root on the device we also get root access to the whole machine, making it easy to intercept network traffic with tcpdump.